 for Management of Personal Information

-Client information is held in a combination of: secure filing cabinets; encrypted and password protected Windows Server 2012 data drives accessed using Windows 10 Pro computers owned by PsychSessions and maintained by Blue Arc IT Solutions, as well as via encrypted IPSec VPN links when working remotely using either PsychSessions or privately owned computers; Power Diary, which is an online practice management system; and Office 365, including email, SharePoint, and OneDrive, all of which is accessible only to authorised employees.
+Client information is held in a combination of: secure filing cabinets; OneDrive for Business and SharePoint, both accessed using Multifactor Authentication (MFA); and Power Diary accessed using MFA, which is an online practice management system, all of which is accessible only by authorised employees and contractors of PsychSessions, as well as our IT support provider, Blue Arc IT Solutions.
 The information on each file includes personal information such as name, address, contact phone numbers, medical history, and other personal information collected as part of providing the psychological service.